-- Next, let’s add some buttery goodness.
-Mix the butter until nice and smooth, then add your sugar until it lightens and becomes fluffy!
+- Next, let's add some buttery goodness.
+Mix the butter until nice and smooth, then add your sugar for 3-5 minutes until it lightens and becomes fluffy!
 Although our recipe also calls for vegetable oil which is wonderful for the moistness of the cake, I love the boost of flavor that the butter gives us.
-Next, add the eggs one at a time.
+Next, add the room temperature eggs one at a time.

 - Almost done!
-Alternately add the flour mixture and buttermilk mixture, beginning and ending with the dry ingredients.
-Be careful not to over-mix the cake batter as that can toughen up the texture.
+With the mixer on low speed, alternately add the flour mixture and buttermilk mixture, beginning and ending with the dry ingredients.
+After the last addition, mix just until the batter is combined.
+Be careful not to over-mix (as the texture of the cake will not be as nice).

 Freezing Cake Layers for Moistness